preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 Available settings differ depending on if you create a Template for a Publishing App or for a Team Site, see below.

-Creating a Template for a Publishing App
+Create a Template for a Publishing App
 -----------------------------------------
 Do the following: